 Northstar StorytellingLeague is a Minnesota nonprofit serving storytellers and listeners throughout the state.
 Northstar sponsors regular storytelling events in the Twin Cities, including an annual all-day Tellabration! festival at Open Book in Minneapolis.
 Events are open to the public, and Northstar membership is open to all.

-The Celtic Collaborative is a cultural and performing arts troupe dedicated to animating the drama, poetry, fiction, music, and dance of the Celtic world, both past and present.
+Out of the Mist Celtic Theatre (formerly the Celtic Collaborative) is a cultural and performing arts troupe dedicated to animating the drama, poetry, fiction, music, and dance of the Celtic world, both past and present.

 Since 2011, the Celtic Collaborative has produced six original collage shows: Nobel on Yer Bicycle: Ireland's Nobel Laureates (2011); Scenes from the 1916 Easter Rising (2011/2012); Scenes from a Celtic Album (2012); Scenes from Dracula's Celtic Album (2013), Monsters and Demons: Scenes from Dracula’s Celtic Album, and 1,000 Years of Irish Poetry (March 2014), and The Harp and the Loon: Literary Bridges Between Ireland and Minnesota (November 2014).